SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 }
 ```

-Notice the **webApiPermissionRequests**, which is an array of **webApiPermissionRequest** items.
-Each item defines the *resource* and the *scope* of the permission request.
+Notice the `webApiPermissionRequests`, which is an array of `webApiPermissionRequest` items.
+Each item defines the `resource` and the `scope` of the permission request.

-The *resource* can be the name or the ObjectId (in Azure AD) of the resource for which you want to configure the permission request.
+The `resource` can be the name or the ObjectId (in Azure AD) of the resource for which you want to configure the permission request.
 For Microsoft Graph, the name is **Microsoft Graph**.
-The ObjectId is not unique and varies on a per tenant basis.
+The ObjectId isn't unique and varies on a per tenant basis.

-The *scope* can be the name of the permission, or the unique ID of that permission.
+The `scope` can be the name of the permission, or the unique ID of that permission.
 You can get the permission name from the API documentation.
 You can get the permission ID from the API manifest file.

 > [!NOTE]
 > For a list of the permissions that are available in Microsoft Graph, see [Microsoft Graph permissions reference](https://developer.microsoft.com/graph/docs/concepts/permissions_reference).
 >
 > By default, the service principal has no explicit permissions granted to access Microsoft Graph.
 However, if you request an access token for Microsoft Graph, you get a token with the `user_impersonation` permission that you can use to read information about the users (User.Read.All).
 You can request additional permissions to be granted by tenant administrators.
 For more information, see [Connect to Azure AD-secured APIs in SharePoint Framework solutions](use-aadhttpclient.md).

-The User.ReadBasic.All permission is sufficient for searching for users and getting their **displayName**, **mail**, and **userPrincipalName**.
+The **User.ReadBasic.All** permission is sufficient for searching for users and getting their `displayName`, `mail`, and `userPrincipalName`.

 When you package and deploy your solution, you (or an admin) will have to grant the requested permissions to your solution.
 For details, see [Deploy the solution and grant permissions](#DeploymentAndPermissionsGrant).

-<a name="ConsumingTheGraph"></a>

 ## Consume Microsoft Graph